Britton's mother is a doctor; his father is a contractor.

 "I relate to [Zach] differently a little bit because now he's a dad, so I can relate to him as a father to a father," Greg said.
 And Zach has developed a greater appreciation for all the years his dad put up with him when he was growing up.
 When the Orioles traveled to Texas for a series with the Rangers in mid-April, he had dinner with his dad, who lives in the area.

 "Everything you do now revolves around him," Zach said.
 "It just completely changes everything about your life.
 Everything that you thought was important isn't a focal point anymore.
 It's been awesome."
 To some degree, Zander has become a focal point for Greg as well.
-When Greg gets a chance to visit with Zach, he conceded he'd go to Zander first ."Our sons were always the focus," Greg said.
+When Greg gets a chance to visit with Zach, he conceded he'd go to Zander first .
+"Our sons were always the focus," Greg said.
 "Now we've got grandkids, and you can't help it that they're like little magnets."
-That hasn't detracted from Greg and Zach's relationship, though.
-In fact, it's improved it, since the O's closer can relate to his dad in a way he never could before Zander.

-And with Zach's wife, Courtney, due again this November, Greg will have another grandchild to cherish and see Zach mentor.
-"What I really like -- and it's with all my sons -- is watching them being a dad," Greg said.
-It's really satisfying to me. … Zach is a very good dad.
-He's an excellent father."
+And with Zach's wife, Courtney, due again this November 2016, Greg will have another grandchild to cherish and see Zach mentor.
+"What I really like—and it's with all my sons—is watching them being a dad," Greg said.
+It's really satisfying to me.
+Zach is an excellent father."
 (R Baillargeon - MLB.com - June 18, 2016)

 Britton has always prided himself on his hitting.
 Signing out of high school was a tough decision for him in part because he knew he was giving up his hitting career.
 He knows his Major League hitting stats by heart, and they're pretty good: as a rookie in 2011, when he was still a starting pitcher, Britton led AL pitchers in hits, going 5-for-8.
 He even hit a home run off the Braves' Brandon Beachy at Turner Field.
 Chipper Jones was playing third base, and as Britton was running around the bag, Jones told him, "Hey, man, slow down and enjoy it."
 (Adler - MLB.com - 10/3/16)